 The definition of Sensitive Data within the EU (as defined by Article 9.1 of the General Data protection Regulation or "GDPR") includes:

-In the US and Asia, Eyeota does receive the following data from some of our data providers:
+Outside of the EU, Eyeota does receive the following data from some of our data providers:

 For information relating to our age data policies, please refer to the Protecting Children's Data section of this policy under 4.
 Personal Rights for EU Data Subjects below.